kredar/kredar.github.io/_pages/about.md

 <!-- {% include figure image_path="/assets/images/art_picture_1.jpg" alt="Beautiful British Columbia" caption="Beautiful British Columbia" width="350" %} -->
 ![image-center](/assets/images/art_picture_1.jpg){: .align-center}

-Artiom(Art) Kreimer is a technical product leader with more than ten years of experience leading cross-functional teams to create and ship digital products.
-He has a Bachelor's degree in Communication Systems Engineering and worked across various industries and products, including ASIC, Consumer Electronics, Telecom, web and mobile apps, Machine Learning and Conversational AI, and Finance products.
+Hi there!
+I am Art Kreimer, a technical product leader with over a decade of experience leading cross-functional teams to bring digital products to life.
+I have a Bachelor's degree in Communication Systems Engineering and have worked across various industries, including ASIC, Consumer Electronics, Telecom, web and mobile apps, Machine Learning and Conversational AI, and Finance.

-Art is currently a Principal Product Manager at [Scotiabank](https://www.scotiabank.com/ca/en/personal.html).
-Before that, he led the product development of Conversational AI and Chatbot Analytics platforms at [Wysdom.AI](https://wysdom.ai/).
-He is passionate about Data Analytics, Machine Learning, and Conversational AI, but most of all, he is passionate about solving customers' problems using these technologies.
+I'm passionate about Data Analytics, Machine Learning, and Conversational AI and truly enjoy using these technologies to solve customer problems.
+As a Principal Product Manager at Scotiabank, I drive product strategy and development, working closely with my team to bring innovative products to market.
+Before joining [Scotiabank](https://www.scotiabank.com/ca/en/personal.html), I was a key player in the development of Conversational AI and Chatbot Analytics platforms at [Wysdom.AI](https://wysdom.ai/).

-Art lives in Aurora, Ontario, with his wife, two daughters and a Hungarian Vizsla.
-He loves spending his spare time with his family, hiking in the woods, running, reading and learning something new.
+I live in Ontario, Canada, with my wife, two daughters, and Hungarian Vizsla.
+I love spending my free time with my family and enjoying outdoor activities like hiking, running, and exploring nature.
+I am also an avid reader and lifelong learner.

+Feel free to [contact](https://www.linkedin.com/in/kreimer/) me if you find my blog useful, think I might be a good fit or simply would like to connect.

 <!-- <script src="https://www.gstatic.com/dialogflow-console/fast/messenger-cx/bootstrap.js?v=1"></script>
 <df-messenger